CottageLabs/journalcheckertool/documentation/algorithm/algorithm.md

 This check determines if a journal is a hybrid.
 It proceeds as follows (see *Figure 7*)

+* Check if the Journal appears in the Self-Archiving Negative Exceptions list
+  * If it is present, the journal is automatically Non-Compliant and all other processing can stop
+  * Otherwise carry on
 * Check if the Journal appears in DOAJ.
 If it does, it is not a hybrid, and the route can terminate with a Non-Compliant result
 * Check if the Journal appears in the OA.Works Permissions database.
   * If it is not present, we are unable to tell if the journal is a hybrid, and we can terminate with an Unknown result